 Discrimination based on ethnicity, religion or belief

-The integration of efforts to promote equality and prevent discrimination is a goal in all policy areas and at all administrative levels.
-The Ministry of Culture and Equality plays a coordinating role in this work.
-However, all the ministries have an independent responsibility to promote equality in their areas of responsibility.
+The work to promote equality and counteract discrimination based on ethnicity, religion, and beliefs shall be integrated into all policy areas and levels of government.
+The Ministry of Culture and Equality has a coordinating role in this work.
+However, all ministries have an independent responsibility to promote equality and prevent discrimination in their areas.

-The Norwegian Directorate for Children, Youth and Family Affairs is responsible for following up directorate tasks relating to the prevention of discrimination based on ethnicity, religion and belief.
+The Norwegian Directorate for Children, Youth and Family Affairs is responsible for following up on directorate tasks in this area.

 UN Racial Discrimination Convention